ethanimproving/Family-Ideas/Wiki/Scratch Reels.md

 Market slowdown on houses
 https://cheddar.com/media/housing-slowdown-leads-to-first-annual-drop-in-us-homeowner-equity-since-2012?utm_source=n2k&utm_medium=email

-Absence diminishes, my loves and increases big ones https://www.facebook.com/reel/1442305743239328?fs=e&s=TIeQ9V&mibextid=9imq16
+Absence diminishes small loves and increases big ones https://www.facebook.com/reel/1442305743239328?fs=e&s=TIeQ9V&mibextid=9imq16

 When are you going to come home to Jesus the one who loves you and stop this nonsense about Islam?